Exclusive: Byron Donalds Angling to Fill Financial Services Committee Seat

 Other top names being floated to fill the open seat include Reps.
 Pete Sessions (R-TX) and Dan Meuser (R-PA), according to multiple Hill sources.

-Sessions, who previously served on the House Rules Committee for several years, has been in Congress for more than two decades.
+Sessions, who previously chaired the House Rules Committee for several years, has been in Congress for more than two decades.
 When asked to confirm that he was indeed seeking to fill the open Financial Services seat, his office said, “Congressman Sessions fully expects his seniority and 22-years of history in Congress to be honored in his committee assignments.”

-Meuser, who was elected to Congress in 2019, currently sits on the Small Business and Foreign Affairs Committees and previously served as secretary of revenue in Pennsylvania.
+Meuser, who joined Congress in 2019, currently sits on the Small Business and Foreign Affairs Committees and previously served as secretary of revenue in Pennsylvania.

 While a decision about the open seat looms, Donalds told Breitbart News he is making the rounds in an effort to win over his colleagues.
 When asked about other contenders, he said, “I’m not really focused too much on anybody else.
 I’m just trying to make my case and see how it shapes out with the Steering Committee.”